-You clean areas rugs in about the same ways you clean your entire floor carpets.
+Area rugs are cleaned almost the same way you clean your entire floor carpet.
 So, you’ll have to clean up spills immediately, routinely vacuum and periodically invite a professional to deep clean.

 However, because area rugs are small pieces of fabric and so can be easily moved around, you could exchange the routine vacuuming for good old shaking and intense beating.

-These work pretty well; however, only consider this method if nobody in your home has an allergy or a compromised respiratory system.
+These work very well.
+However, consider this method only if nobody in your home has an allergy or a compromised respiratory system.

-Also, when we think you could actually get away with steam cleaning your area rug by yourself because it is a smaller surface area and you could easily just place it under the sun to dry.
-However, if you’ll be calling in a professional just allow them do the whole thing.
+Also, you can clean the area rug by yourself because it is a smaller surface area and you could easily just place it under the sun to dry.
+That notwithstanding, you can get a professional to do the cleaning for you.

 Cleaning Car Carpets

-You could leave the cleaning of your car carpets to your detailer (we always like for the professionals to do their thing) for professional cleaning.
+You can leave the cleaning of your car carpets to your detailer for professional cleaning.
 However, there are a number of things you could do yourself.

-For one, some vacuum cleaner manufacturers have some special tools for cleaning cars.
-These tools are usually some form of suction instrument with a streamlined mouth that allows the vacuum cleaner reach into small spaces.
+Some vacuum cleaner manufacturers have some special tools for cleaning cars.
+These tools usually come in the form of a suction instrument with a streamlined mouth that allows the vacuum cleaner to reach into small spaces.
 So, you could get yourself one of those.

 Removing the floor mats and any other removable thing that could pose a hindrance allows you enough reach to thoroughly clean the carpet.

-In cleaning your carpets, there are a number of things that we recommend you handle yourself; chief among which is routine vacuuming.
-However, when we start entering into the territory of water and cleaning chemicals, we prefer that those are left to people with expertise in that area.
+In cleaning your carpets, we recommend different cleaning methods.
+One such method is routine vacuuming.
+However, when we start using water and cleaning chemicals, we advise they are left to people with expertise in that area.